Configuration¶

 max_turns: 50

-provider — Model provider: anthropic, openai, bedrock_converse, or any OpenAI-compatible API via openai with base_url.
+provider — Model provider: anthropic, openai, xai, fireworks, bedrock_converse, or any OpenAI-compatible API via openai with base_url.

 model — Model identifier (provider-specific).